-Period-tracking apps are something you download onto your cell phone.
-They can help you tell when you might be about to get your period, and where you’re at in your menstrual cycle.
-This can be a useful way to keep a record of your cycles, but it’s not always the most effective as birth control.
+Period-tracking apps are something you can download and use on your phone.
+They help you tell when you might be about to get your period, and where you’re at in your menstrual cycle.
+This can be a useful way to keep a record of your cycles.
+But, it’s not the most effective as birth control.

 What do period-tracking apps do?

 Period-tracking apps let you record when your period starts and stops from month to month.
 Some apps even have symptom trackers.
 Some common period symptoms they track are:

 - pimple break-outs